magento/knowledge-base/src/faq/general/web-application-firewall-waf-powered-by-fastly-the-faq.md

 ## Are additional features and functionality offered?

-Adobe's WAF offering includes protection against OWASP Top-10 threats as part of PCI requirements, 24x7 support, including triage for false positives, and version upgrades.
+Adobe Commerce's WAF offering includes protection against OWASP Top-10 threats as part of PCI requirements, 24x7 support, including triage for false positives, and version upgrades.
 The following features are not supported in the standard offer:

 * rate limiting
 * rule customizations